icefoxen/nanowasm/README.md

  * Implement all of wasm32 1.0 core correctly, passing standard tests and fuzzing
  * Make it *easy* to run as a standalone interpreter, or embedded in other programs
- * Make it *easy* to embed in Rust programs and extend with custom modules
+ * Make it *easy* to extend with custom modules written in Rust
  * Make it *easy* to run Rust code built with `no_std` for the wasm32-unknown-unknown target, and provide a basic console API
  * Make it possible to set hard execution limits on memory and CPU consumed (somehow) and easily sandbox it to forbid access to random resources (like files)
  * Make it reasonably fast?
  * Nice debugging tools?
  * JIT?
-Either using LLVM or writing my own; I kind of want to write my own for the experience.
+Either using LLVM, cretonne, or writing my own; I kind of want to write my own for the experience.
  * Load custom modules from DLL's written in Rust or C???

 # Non-goals

- * Don't intend to run correctly on big-endian platforms, since where byte layout matters to wasm (in memory's) it's little-endian.
+ * Don't intend to run correctly on big-endian platforms, since where byte layout matters to wasm (in memory's) wasm specifies little-endian.
 Since I kinda want to make it a JIT then it will be platform-specific anyway.
  * Don't intend to never use `unsafe`; if we can make a *significant* performance win with unsafe code, we should.
 Properly-validated WebAssembly code should be safe itself.
 Naturally, not using unsafe would be best.